thymeleaf/thymeleaf-docs/Thymeleaf-Spring3.md

 both optional, and have the same meaning as in the JSP ViewResolver we saw before.

-Note that we do not need `prefix` or `suffix` parameters, because this are already specified in the Template Resolver (which in turn is passed to the Template Engine).
+Note that we do not need `prefix` or `suffix` parameters, because these are already specified at the Template Resolver (which in turn is passed to the Template Engine).

 And what if we wanted to define a `View` bean and add some static variables to it?
 Easy: